 We ask that our customers be as diligent in their efforts to reduce the chance of virus transmission by advising us if they have been out of the country in the past 14 days or if they (or anyone that has been in the house during the 5-days preceding the move) have had any signs of cough, fever, or difficulty breathing.
 If you or any of your family/friends/associates are sick or have any health conditions that may put them at higher risk, please ensure that they are not present on moving day.
 If any of our employees feel that you or a person in your home is exhibiting signs of being sick, they/we may decide not to proceed with the move.

 As part of our effort to prevent transmission of the virus, the crews will try to maintain a 6-foot distance from customers and wear masks whenever possible.
 We ask that our customers try to maintain at least a 6-foot distance from our employees and wear masks as well.
 We would also ask that only one person, aside from the movers, be in the house while the crew is working.
 Having more people around would just be an unnecessary risk.
 Please do not be offended if you notice crew members disinfecting door handles or metal/plastic surfaces of appliances or other items being moved.
 It is nothing personal but rather just an added precaution to protect themselves as well as you.
 The crews will wear masks in all public/common areas of buildings.
 In hot/humid weather, wearing a sweat-soaked mask while carrying heavy furniture up/down stairways or ramps can be a significant hazard.
 This can also be the case in cold weather as sweat/humidity can condense and freeze on masks making it very difficult to breathe.
-It will be at the discrtetion of the crew to determine whether it is safe to wear a mask under those conditions.
+It will be at the discretion of the crew to determine whether it is safe to wear a mask under those conditions.
 We can not force them to risk their safety.